 Faith only appropriates what God has already provided by grace (Eph.
 2:8, 9).
 We are to “…hold fast the confession of our faith without wavering; (for He is faithful that promised)" (Heb.
-4:14; 10:23), confessing who we are in Christ’s works; our healing and abundant prosperity as Sons of God.
+4:14; 10:23), confessing who we are in Christ’s sacrificial offering for us; our healing and abundant prosperity as Sons of God.
 Paul exhorts, “…that the sharing of your faith may become effective by the acknowledging of every good thing which is in you in Christ Jesus” (Phm.
 1:6).

 Our Identity in Christ

 Faith in God's grace opens our eyes to see ourselves as He sees us.
 Then, the way we see ourselves changes our desires and behavior.
 The Apostle Paul taught in Ephesians that knowing our positional identity in Christ (seated in Christ, chs.
 1-3), results in our ability to overcome the world, the ﬂesh and the devil (walking and standing in Christ, chs.
 4-6), established in grace.